britram/rains-prototype/draft-trammell-rains-protocol.md

 reply using these shards when full-zone transfers are not possible due to message size limitations.

-### UDP {#transport-udp}

-When they accept RAINS messages over UDP, servers MUST accept messages up to 512 bytes in length, but MAY accept messages of greater length.

-When a server has a message to send to a client that contacted via UDP that would exceed the UDP message size length, it should send a 306 TCP Fallback notification, to cause the client to resend the query via a TCP connection to the server.

 ### Heartbeat Messages {#heartbeat}

-Both TCP and UDP connections between RAINS clients and servers may be associated with in-network state (such as firewall pinholes and/or network address translation cache entries) with relatively short idle timeouts.
+TCP connections between RAINS clients and servers may be associated with in-network state (such as firewall pinholes and/or network address translation cache entries) with relatively short idle timeouts.
 RAINS provides a simple heartbeat mechanism to refresh this state for long-running connections.